KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 4, Images.md

 Obviously, some of these statements can also be seen in the regular, free-text bibliographic metadata in the 'Bestandsinformatie' (*File information*) tab.
 However, in that tab this information is not listed as 100% structured data, making it very difficult (or even impossible) to reliably machine-read that data.

 34) As you can see from the screenshot above, the structured data is shown in Dutch.
 The regular bibliographic metadata is a mix of Dutch and English.
 But what if you cannot read Dutch and/or English very well?
 How can you discover this image when you can only read French, Russian or Chinese for example?
-Fortunately, Wikidata is a service that stores data in as many languages as possible, enabling **automatic multilinguality**.
+Fortunately, Wikidata is a service that stores data in as many languages as possible, enabling **'automatic multilinguality'**.
 By changing the Wikimedia Commons interface language you can request that structured data in for example German, French, Russian or Chinese.
 The completeness of the translations on Commons depends on the completeness of the multilingual labeling in Wikidata, which is improving year by year.
 In this way, hundreds of millions of people (and machines!) can suddenly understand what this Dutch image is about.
 Moreover, you can also **search multilingually**, so you can enter a keyword in for example Russian or French and still find this Dutch print.

   <kbd><img src="images/image-p4-023.png" width="100%"/></kbd><br/><sub>*Example of multilingual interfaces (German, French, Russian and Chinese) for the structured data on Wikimedia Commons for [this media file](https://commons.wikimedia.org/wiki/File:Den_Haag,_gezicht_bij_de_Doelen_over_de_Korte_Vijverberg,_tot_aan_het_Plein_(7985085070).jpg).
 Screenshot Wikimedia Commons d.d.
 02-04-2021*</sub>